-CLASP strongly opposes work requirements for Medicaid beneficiaries and urges CMS to reject the underlying proposal and this modification.
+CLASP urges CMS to reject the underlying proposal and the modification.
 Work requirements-and disenrollment for failure to comply-are inconsistent with the goals of Medicaid because they would act as a barrier to access to health insurance, particularly for those with chronic conditions and disabilities, but also for those in areas of high unemployment, or who work the variable and unpredictable hours characteristic of many low-wage jobs.
 In addition, while the purported goal of this provision is to promote work, the reality is that denying access to health care makes it less likely that people will be healthy enough to work.
 This provision would also increase administrative costs of the Medicaid program and reduce the use of preventative and early treatment services, ultimately driving up the costs of care while also leading to worse health outcomes.